Borel Representation of $\tau$ Hadronic Spectral Function Moments in Contour-Improved Perturbation Theory

 Next, let us consider a generic double pole IR renormalon Borel term for $p=2$, $B^{\rm IR}_{\hat D,2,2}(u)=1/(2-u)^2$.
-Such a term is not contained in the Borel function of the reduced Adler function, but double poles arise for all other IR renormalon singularities.
-For double poles the large-$\beta_0$ contour integration does not eliminate the renormalon and the associated FOPT as well as CIPT series are both asymptotic.
-The results are shown in Figs.~\ref{fig:beta0doublepole} , again considering the weight function $W(x)=(-x)^m$ for the cases $m=0,1,2,4$ and using the same conventions as in Fig.~\ref{fig:beta0simplepole}.
-Here, the FOPT Borel sums all exhibit an ambiguity band because $\delta^{\rm FOPT}$ is always non-zero, see Eqs.~(\ref{eq:ambitbeta0}).
-For $m=0,1,4$ the FOPT series show some oscillatory convergent behavior for orders $n\lesssim 10$ around their respective Borel sum ambiguity band.
+Such a term is not contained in the Borel function of the Adler function, but double poles arise for all other IR renormalon singularities.
+For double poles the large-$\beta_0$ contour integration does not eliminate the renormalon in the FOPT Borel sum and the associated FOPT as well as CIPT series are both asymptotic.
+The results are shown in Figs.~\ref{fig:beta0doublepole} , again considering the monomial weight function $W(x)=(-x)^m$ for the cases $m=0,1,2,4$ and using the same conventions as in Fig.~\ref{fig:beta0simplepole}.
+Here, the FOPT Borel sums all exhibit an ambiguity band because $\delta^{\rm FOPT}$ is always nonzero, see Eqs.~(\ref{eq:ambitbeta0}).
+For $m=0,1,4$ the FOPT series show some oscillatory behavior for orders $n\lesssim 10$ around their respective Borel sum ambiguity band.
 On the other hand, the CIPT series clearly approach their CIPT Borel sums for orders $7\lesssim n \lesssim 15$, $10\lesssim n \lesssim 15$ and $5\lesssim n \lesssim 8$, respectively -- a behavior very similar to the single pole case.
-We again see that the asymptotic separation (added to the FOPT Borel sum) correctly quantifies the visible asymptotic behavior of the CIPT series.
+We again see that the asymptotic separation (added to the FOPT Borel sum) correctly quantifies the values the CIPT series approach at intermediate orders.
 It is also clearly visible that the asymptotic separation is much larger than the FOPT ambiguity based on the standard definition used for $\delta^{\rm FOPT}$.
-For $m=p=2$ the FOPT and CIPT series again exhibit a quite different character in analogy to the single pole case.
-Both series show no clear sign of an asymptotic regime.
-Neither for the FOPT nor for the CIPT series the Borel sum (nor the size of the FOPT ambiguity band) could be easily determined by eye, but the values are certainly compatible with the behavior of both series.
-The CIPT series closely approaches its Borel sum (which is equal to that of the FOPT series) in the region around order $n=3$, where the series shows a minimum.
-We again conclude that the asymptotic separation provides an adequate description for the Borel sum of the CIPT series.
+For $m=p=2$ (lower left panel) the FOPT and CIPT series again exhibit a quite different character in analogy to the single pole case.
+Both series show no clear sign of a stable value at intermediate orders, and their overall behavior is compatible with our practical definition of a vanishing asymptotic separation.